What is an ectopic pregnancy?

 How you may feel about an ectopic pregnancy

 Having an ectopic pregnancy can have a huge impact on your mental health.
-Everyone is different but you’ll likely need time to come to terms with the loss of a baby.
+Everyone is different but you’ll likely have lots of feelings and emotions and may need time to come to terms with the loss of a baby.
 Some women might also need time to accept that they could also have lost their life.

 You may find it helpful to: